 Become a Patron of Ask Leo! and go ad-free!

-Why should I back up an infected machine?
+Why back up an infected machine

-At that point, take another backup.
+Then take another backup.
 Again, it’s a safety net.
 This says, “Okay, this is the machine after I did everything that I could to clean up the malware.”
 That way, you know that you’ve got a snapshot of that point in time as well.

 Back up before you're infected

+Restore your machine to an image backup taken immediately before the infection occurred.
 That way, the malware isn’t there yet.
 Moving forward, you know not to open that email or click on those links.

 Backing up an infection does not infect the backup drive